1. Do you offer hosting?

 PocketBase differs from the other similar backend solutions like Firebase, Supabase, Nhost, etc. and doesn't support running cloud functions.

-Instead, PocketBase could be used as a Go framework that enables you to build your own custom app specific business logic and still have a single portable executable at the end (check Use as framework guide).
+Instead, PocketBase could be used as a Go or JS framework that enables you to build your own custom app specific business logic and still have a portable backend at the end (check Use as framework guide).

 4. Does it support Google or Facebook login?